mucadele-cs319/BilHealth/README.md

 There are 5 roles of distinct authorization levels, with each user falling into a single one of them.

 - **Admin:** Manages the system but is not necessarily part of the health center staff.
-  This is a role for developers/maintainers to do housekeeping, such as registering new users.
+  This is a role for developers/maintainers to do housekeeping.
 - **Doctor:** Part of the medical staff that can undertake cases opened by patients.
 - **Nurse:** Part of the medical staff that can record patient data and forward patients to doctors.
 - **Staff:** Part of the health center staff but not for medical tasks and as such cannot accept cases.